Figuring out how to clean baby bottles is one of the first duties you’ll encounter as a new parent.

-This sterilizer is large and roomy enough to fit a lot of equipment.
-It will accommodate any baby bottle around 5inches tall (9oz bottles) as well as pacifier, and breast pump parts.
+This Tommee Tippee sterilizer is large and roomy enough to fit a lot of equipment.
+It will accommodate any baby bottle around 5inches tall (9oz bottles) as well as pacifiers, and breast pump parts.
 Simply pop in a small measure of water and pop into the microwave for 4-8 minutes, and that’s sanitation taken care of.
 It also comes with some small tongs to transfer your bottles to a drying rack or storage, preventing re-contamination from your hands.

 Milton Sterilizing Tablets

 These tablets are highly rated, and the method of choice by a lot of hospitals.
-They will kill off bacteria, viruses, fungi and spores.
-If you have a thrush infection they are fantastic for removing any contamination from your feeding utensils or pump parts.
-They can also be used for various other house hold tasks, including soaking clothes to remove stubborn stains.
+They will kill off bacteria, viruses, fungi, and spores.
+If you have a thrush infection, they are fantastic for removing any contamination from your feeding utensils or pump parts.
+They can also be used for various other household tasks, including soaking clothes to remove stubborn stains.